ContainerSSH/containerssh.github.io/docs/reference/0.4.0/index.md

-title: ContainerSSH Reference Manual
+title: ContainerSSH 0.4.0 Reference Manual

 {{ reference_outdated() }}

-<h1>ContainerSSH Reference Manual</h1>
+<h1>ContainerSSH 0.4.0 Reference Manual</h1>

 The Reference Manual provides reference material for ContainerSSH 0.4 and is oriented towards system operators wishing to use ContainerSSH on their system.

 ## Introduction

 This manual contains documentation on how to set up, configure, monitor, and secure the ContainerSSH installation.
-If you need a one minute primer on how ContainerSSH works please [watch this video](https://www.youtube.com/watch?v=Cs9OrnPi2IM).
+If you need a one-minute primer on how ContainerSSH works please [watch this video](https://www.youtube.com/watch?v=Cs9OrnPi2IM).

 ## Changes since ContainerSSH 0.3